Are you looking for the best overdrive pedal for your guitar rig?

 The Earthquaker Devices Palisades may have its roots firmly in tube screamer territory (particularly the TS808 version), but it is so much more.

-If you want maximum flexibility in an overdrive pedal – the Palisades is the pedal for you.
+If you want a versatile overdrive pedal – the Palisades is the right overdrive pedal for you.

 We’ve got two footswitchable gain stages with independent gain controls and a footswitchable boost.